Asking 5 Big Questions Can Raise the Value of Your Personal Experience

 You very well might eat that plate of spaghetti again the next night, messing up your sleep one more time.

 Philosopher George Santayana said it succinctly: “Those who cannot remember the past are condemned to repeat it.”

 Santayana was speaking of big events: wars, facism, things like that.

-His insight can and should be applied to minor events, like a guy eating too much spaghetti and heading off to bed.
+His insight can and should be applied to minor events, like a guy overeating spaghetti and heading off to bed.